-We receive economic benefits generated from our affiliated consolidated entities in China through various contractual arrangements entered into by Fenghuang On-line, our PRC subsidiary, and the affiliated consolidated entities.
-Such contractual arrangements include technical licensing and services agreements with Yifeng Lianhe and Tianying Jiuzhou, respectively.
-Under these contractual arrangements, our affiliated consolidated entities pay to Fenghuang On-line a percentage of their annual revenues in the form of service fees.
 Any earnings that our PRC subsidiaries distribute would be paid to our offshore intermediate holding company primarily through dividends.
-To date, Fenghuang On-line has not paid dividends to us.
-As a holding company, we have not required cash for our operations outside of China and therefore Fenghuang On-line has retained its earnings for the purpose of conducting our business operations in China.
-As of December 31, 2012, 2013 and 2014, Fenghuang On-line's retained earnings were RMB281.7 million, RMB421.4 million and RMB548.3 million (US\$88.4 million), respectively.
+To date, our PRC subsidiaries have not paid dividends to us.
+As a holding company, we have not required cash for our operations outside of China and therefore our PRC subsidiaries have retained their earnings for the purpose of conducting our business operations in China.
+As of December 31, 2013, 2014 and 2015, our PRC subsidiaries' retained earnings were RMB492.6 million, RMB693.0 million and RMB799.8 million (US\$123.5 million), respectively.

-Although we currently anticipate that we will be able to fund operations for at least the next twelve months with operating cash flows and existing cash balances and term deposits, we may require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
+Although we currently anticipate that we will be able to fund operations for at least the next twelve months with operating cash flows, existing cash balances and term deposits and short term investments, we may require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
 If these sources are insufficient to satisfy cash requirements, we may seek to sell additional equity or debt securities or to obtain additional credit facilities.
 The sale of additional equity or equity-linked securities could result in additional dilution to shareholders.
 The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financial covenants that would restrict operations.
 Financing may not be available in amounts or on terms acceptable to us, if at all.